 I couldn't find any similar reports, but I realise that this may be a duplicate.
 Also, I'm not sure "Issues" is the correct category.

-#2 Updated by Jean-Baptiste Barth about 7 years ago
+#2 Updated by Jean-Baptiste Barth over 7 years ago

 - Status changed from New to Closed